Partner and Head of Department

 She works in both the Oxford and Reading offices.

 She studied law at The University of London (SOAS) and obtained her professional qualifications from The College of Law (London).
-She trained in London and worked at Horwood & James in Buckinghamshire before joining Turpin & Miller LLP in 2006.
+She trained in London and worked in Buckinghamshire before joining Turpin & Miller LLP in 2006.

-She is a member of Resolution and is the chair of Oxfordshire's Resolution committee and sits on Resolution's national legal aid committee.
+She is a member of Resolution and was Chair of Oxfordshire's Resolution Committee between 2010-2013.
+She now sits on the local committee and Resolution's national Legal Aid Committee.
 She is also a member of the Association of Lawyers for Children, The Law Society's Children Panel and The Law Society's Family Law Panel.

 Emily undertakes any complex family cases but specialises particularly in representing parents in child care and adoption cases.